 From our humble beginnings, we have aspired to create a community environment, where each artist brings the whole of themselves to the creative process.
 Our approach is at times unconventional, but always based on a supportive and collaborative process, incorporating mutual respect and fairness towards everyone – our cast, crew and advisors.

-During COVID, we were unable to mount any productions, however as a group, we have been providing volunteer support with food and sanitiser drop-offs to those in need in our local community.
+During COVID, we were unable to mount any productions, however, as a group, we have been providing volunteer support, with food and hand sanitiser drop-offs to those in need in our local community.